 "Help!" was written by John Lennon as a genuine cry for help, but was performed as a jaunty, up-tempo number for the group's film of the same title.
 Deep Purple later covered the song in a more somber style, which Lennon described as being exactly how it should have been done.

-The song "I'm a Loser" (with a similar subject matter but dealing more with lost love) can also fall under this category. ("I'm a loser / And I've lost someone that's near to me / I'm a loser / And I'm not what I appear to be.)
+The song "I'm a Loser" from Beatles For Sale (with a similar subject matter but dealing more with lost love) can also fall under this category. ("I'm a loser / And I've lost someone that's near to me / I'm a loser / And I'm not what I appear to be.)

-The third verse of "Getting Better", a cheery pop-rock tune, is about being "cruel to my woman".
+The third verse of "Getting Better" from Sgt.
+Pepper's Lonely Hearts Club Band, a cheery pop-rock tune, is about being "cruel to my woman".
 Also, in the chorus, the line "I have to admit, it's getting better" is followed by "Can't get no worse".